Recreational fishing in coastal waters, sea area, and the Dutch Visserijzone

 You can download the app for free on the App Store (iOS) and Google Play (Android).

 From 2026, new European rules apply to recreational fishing in coastal waters, the sea area and the Visserijzone.
-By registering your catches in the app, we can better assess the effects of recreational fisheries on the fish stocks.
+By registering your catches of certain fish species in the app, we can better assess how these vulnerable species are faring.
+How many of these fish are there in the area?
+And how large are they?
+The information you provide, helps us to monitor how the species are doing over time.

-We all want to protect and sustainably manage fish stocks in the sea.
-In order to do this, we need a clear and reliable picture of all fishing activities in the European Union.
+We all want fish populations in the sea to remain healthy.
+Now, but also in the future.
+To achieve this, we need a clear and reliable picture of all fishing activities across the European Union.
 Not only of the fishing activities of commercial fishing, but also of recreational fishing.

 You can find more information about creating an account on the website of the European Union.